-New American Funding doesn’t publish its interest rates online.
+New American Funding doesn’t publish its mortgage rates online.
 In order to access that information, you’ll need to enter some basic personal and contact information.
-The plus side is that you’ll at least get rates that are more personalized to your specific financial situation.
+The plus side is that you’ll at least get interest rates that are more personalized to your specific financial situation.

 Lender’s fees vary, but the average you can expect to pay with a conventional loan is around $1,600.
 You do, however, get a free interest rate lock when you’re ready to move with your mortgage application.